jkortner/ml-ops/jenkins/README.md

    file:///var/jenkins_repo
    ```
 5. Run build which should already show you the hash and comment of the last git commit in the *Console Output*
-6. Set up a Python build pipeline which will typically involve running unittests and/or code metrics as Python does not need to be "build".
+6. Set up a Python build pipeline which will typically involve running unit tests and/or code metrics as Python does not need to be "build".
 A Python environment is required for this purpose:

    - Some general information including links can be found at [jenkins.io/solutions/python](https://jenkins.io/solutions/python/)
    - The environment might by provided by Jenkins plugins, like [ShiningPanda](https://plugins.jenkins.io/shiningpanda/).
 (Only Python2.7 has been available out of the box)